-Update: Race 1 & 2 done - I was riding the Dillier Classic 2020 on my own due to the Covid-19 cancellation - on the race Bern - Andermatt I had to quite after Km 153, read more below - also, unfortunately the Atos Tour from Paris-Eindhoven is cancelled, but will be done virtually (yet I will find another option to ride a similar distance).
+Update: Race 1 & 2 & 3 done - I was riding the Dillier Classic 2020 on my own due to the Covid-19 cancellation - on the race Bern - Andermatt I had to quite after Km 153, read more below.
+On August 28, I successfully cycled the race from Zurich to Zermatt, more below!
+Unfortunately the Atos Tour from Paris-Eindhoven is cancelled, but will be done virtually (yet I will find another option to ride a similar distance).

 The region around Gippingen offers a beautiful landscape.
 A lot of short punchy climbs make up for a race well-suited to Silvan Dillier.
 The race distance is around 87 km (1900 meters climb).
 On seven of the climbs however the time will be taken.
 More here